Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Brazil offers specific tax incentives designed to attract technology investment.
-These programs can provide significant relief from import duties on essential data center equipment, directly lowering the capital expense required for builds and hardware refreshes.
+Tax Advantage For Data Centers: Brazil offers specific tax incentives to encourage data center investment.
+These programs provide exemptions and reductions on tariffs for imported IT and infrastructure equipment, directly lowering the capital costs of building and expanding facilities.

 Natural Disaster Risk

-Brazil has a High overall disaster risk profile, rated at 5.2 out of 10 according to the INFORM Risk Index as of September 2025.
-The risk is driven by climate and health factors, not seismic or cyclonic events.
+Brazil has a High overall disaster risk profile, with a score of 5.2 out of 10 as of September 2025.
+The risk is not uniform across the country; colocation facilities are typically built to mitigate the most common threats.

 Key natural hazards include:

-• River Flood: The highest individual risk factor (7.7/10), particularly in specific basins.
+• River Flood: The highest natural risk factor (7.7/10), particularly in specific basins.
+Data centers are sited in low-risk flood plains.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business